Lobstrco/lobstr-browser-extension/README.md

 LOBSTR signer extension allows you to securely connect to decentralized services on the Stellar network and sign transactions with your LOBSTR wallet mobile app.

-To integrate the LOBSTR signer extension into your project and add the 'Log in with LOBSTR wallet' option, use the package [@lobstrco/signer-extension-api](./@lobstrco/signer-extension-api).
+To integrate the LOBSTR signer extension into your project and add the 'Log in with LOBSTR wallet' option, use the package [@lobstrco/signer-extension-api](./@lobstrco/signer-extension-api) and [UI resources](./extension/public/static/images).

 ## Yarn Workspaces